COPD: Eat Right For More Energy

 Eat More Nutritious Foods First

 If you get fatigued while eating, you should eat the high calorie items first, but not the items that provide empty calories.
 Healthy high calorie items also provide protein; examples are chicken, baked (not fried) fish, and lean meat.
+These are some of the best foods for COPD.
 Empty calorie items are items like desserts (cake, pies, ice cream), or buttery mashed potatoes.
+Steer clear of these COPD trigger foods.

 Cheeses are a good source of calcium.
 Add cheeses that are sold as "reduced fat content" or "made with skimmed milk" to foods like rice, potatoes, or vegetables to keep calories at a moderate level, but still provide calcium for bone stability.